enthought/traitsui/_sources/traitsui_user_manual/themes.txt

    when no search path is specified.

 ..
-[14] PyFace is provided by the pyface package in the Traits GUI project (not to be confused with the Traits UI package, traitsui, the subject of this document.)
+[14] PyFace is provided by the pyface package in the Traits GUI project (not to be confused with the TraitsUI package, traitsui, the subject of this document.)